svn2github/curl-ext/LIBRARY/trunk/README.txt

 Some of the tests access web content or invoke web services, and thus require privilege and web access to succeed.

-Nested row and column groups are buggy in this release.

-More tests are needed.

 =========
  CHANGES